 Jahangir “John” Asghar, MD

-Dr. Jahangir “John” Asghar is a fellowship-trained spine surgeon specializing in the research, education and clinical studies of pediatric, adolescent, and adult scoliosis.
-He is considered a thought leader, continually embracing the latest technological breakthroughs to improve the lives of patients with complex spinal deformities.
-Dr. Asghar’s forward-thinking approach is responsible for his development of many groundbreaking minimally-invasive, “ultrasonic” techniques in the surgical treatment of problematic conditions associated with previously-treated scoliosis (revisions) and spinal deformities.
-A central focus of his research is preserving normal development and function of the spine, from infancy through the later years of his patient’s lives.
+Dr. Jahangir “John” Asghar is a fellowship-trained spine surgeon specializing in the research, education, and clinical studies of pediatric, adolescent, and adult scoliosis.
+He is considered a thought leader, continually embracing the latest technological breakthroughs to improve patients’ lives with complex spinal deformities.
+Dr. Asghar’s forward-thinking approach is responsible for his development of many groundbreaking minimally-invasive, “ultrasonic” techniques, in the surgical treatment of problematic conditions associated with previously-treated scoliosis (revisions) and spinal deformities.
+A central focus of his research is preserving the normal development and function of the spine, from infancy through the later years of his patient’s lives.

 He embodies the future of spinal care by continuously pursuing innovations and developments that employ cutting-edge technology with minimally-invasive, motion-sparing techniques.
 Dr. Asghar’s commitment to scoliosis patient education will serve the community well, as there is a definite need for this education throughout the greater South Florida region.

-He resides in South Florida with his wife and two young children.
+He resides in South Florida with his wife and two children.

 Concentration of Research

 Dr. Asghar’s concentration, specifically, lies in the research of Scoliosis and Complex Deformities of the Spine for Children and Adults.
 Dr. Asghar’s interest and expertise include resolving problematic conditions associated with previously-treated scoliosis (Revisions) and Spinal Deformity, as well as solutions for patients of all ages with failed spinal surgeries.